Call John @ 1-866-992-9663

 How to receive your $250* Rebate

-Step 1-You must have an older wood burning appliance that you are willing to remove and scrap for metal recycling.
+Step 1- Submit a Picture of Old Appliance.
+You must have an older wood burning appliance that you are willing to remove and scrap for metal recycling.
 Site built masonry fireplaces do not qualify unless they have a door and have been used for heating.
 You can exchange more than one appliance from your home, workshop or cabin.
 You do not need to be the property owner.
-You will need to submit a picture of old appliance - one low resolution photo is all that is required.

-Step 2- Acquire a Tracking Form from our web site, retailer or City hall.
+Step 2- Acquire a Tracking Form by clicking this link or use sidebar button.

 Make sure you clearly fill in all the information.

 Please include your actual RDKB location.
 Do you live in a rural area?
-This is clearly stated on your property tax and assessment notice each year.
+If your not sure what Area you live in refer to map below or contact the RDKB.
 There may be extra top up grant money available for your Area or city so it is important to make this clear.

 Purchase a qualifying appliance.
 To qualify the appliance must be new.